RhyFoRe/RhyFoRe/readme.md

 ### Finished development:

-* Creating the API that serves the signals at the time of the event See the [API.md] <https://github.com/RhyFoRe/RhyFoRe/edit/main/API.md> ---  finished in a minimalistic version focused on function
+* Creating the API that serves the signals at the time of the event See the API.md <https://github.com/RhyFoRe/RhyFoRe/edit/main/API.md> ---  finished in a minimalistic version focused on function
 * Creating the API that serves the signals at the time of the event See the API.md: <https://github.com/RhyFoRe/RhyFoRe/edit/main/API.md> ---  finished in a minimalistic version focused on function
 * MongoDB to save the Data --- finished

 ### Still open:

-* Creating a Frontend using pure Javascript or Angular or React that connects to the API and translates it to display or play the signals
+* Creating a Frontend using pure Javascript or Angular or React that connects to the API and translates it to display or play the signals --- mostly done
 * Creating an APK to access the API and translates it to display or play the signals.
 It should also access the camera and especially the flashlight so it can be used as a signal as well.
   * Extra: If their could be an solution how we can connect this app so it triggers an external light source, it would be amazing.
 Altough maybe it is easier to just create a program to run it on a raspberry pi or something similar.